Effective Date: July 26, 2023

-How we retain and delete Student Data: We do not knowingly retain Student Data beyond the time period required to support the School’s purpose, unless authorized by a School, student or parent, though we retain Competition Data and gameplay statistics, competition highlights and history indefinitely as part of the official record of the esports competition.
+How we retain and delete Student Data: We do not knowingly retain Student Data beyond the time period required to support the School’s purpose, unless authorized by a School, Student or parent, though we retain Competition Data and gameplay statistics, competition highlights and history indefinitely as part of the official record of the esports competition.

-We will not be required to delete any information which has been de-identified or disassociated with personal identifiers such that the remaining information cannot reasonably be used to identify a particular individual, nor will we be required to delete student information that has been transferred to a personal account except at the direction of the student or parent.
+We will not be required to delete any information which has been de-identified or disassociated with personal identifiers such that the remaining information cannot reasonably be used to identify a particular individual, nor will we be required to delete information that has been transferred to a personal account except at the direction of the athlete or parent.
 Please note that we may not be able to delete Competition Data but we may be able to anonymize certain Competition Data upon request.

-As specified in our agreements with Schools and Associations, the PlayVS Service is designed to provide protections for Student Data as required by applicable privacy laws.
+The PlayVS Service is designed to provide protections for Student Data as required by applicable privacy laws.
 For example: